dazagrohovaz/Require5.JS/README.md

 #### Cross-Domain Calls<br>
 <pre>
-  These are complete asynchronic and don't support storage or other features, just push scripts into the document head tag.
+  These are complete asynchronic and don't support storage or other features, just push scripts into the documen'st head tag.
 <br>
   for example: We use this to load outside libraries like jQuery or MooTools from googleapis.com to get allways the last one.